Many pests damage plants by chewing them. One of these pests is the grasshopper.

 Attracting birds is a great way to kill grasshoppers on plants organically.

-All kinds of birds love eating flying insects.
-Bluebirds, blackbirds, chickens, hawks, guineas, and blue jays eat grasshoppers.
+Many birds love eating flying insects.
+Bluebirds, blackbirds, robins, chickens, guineas, and starlings eat grasshoppers.

-Providing a source of water and shelter will draw many wild birds to you.
+Providing a water source and shelter will attract a variety of wild birds to your area.
 Moreover, chickens and guinea fowl make great domestic pets, and both lay good eggs.

-However, chickens may damage some garden plants, while guinea fowl are noisy.
+However, chickens may damage some garden plants, while guinea fowl are known to be noisy.
 But on the plus side, having them is a smart way to control grasshoppers in your vegetable garden.

 6. Nolo Bait